 Each year, the Federal Housing Finance Agency reviews the national average value for homes in October and compares that value with the previous year.
 If there is an increase, the new conforming loan limit for the following year is adjusted upward by the same percentage.
 If there is a decrease, the loan limits will remain the same.

 Jumbo loans in South Carolina generally require a down payment of at least 20 percent with most banks and lenders.
 For a $750,000 home, 20 percent is $150,000.
 25 percent is $187,500.
 That’s quite a bit of money.
 By contrast, an FHA loan is just 3.5% of the sales price and conventional mortgages for a can ask for as little as 3% to 5% down.
 However, these programs are greatly limited to lower loan amounts.

-Read more about loan amount limits in your area.
+MORE: See the loan limits map in your area.

 The good news is there are new options for Charleston buyers to put down less than 20 percent by using two loans to finance the purchase instead of just one.
 Sometimes referred to as a “piggyback” combo or an 80-10-10 or 80-15-5, buyers put down 5% to 10% of the sales price and take out a second, subordinated loan for the rest.
 The benefit to this is it keeps the first mortgage at the 80 percent loan to value mark to avoid paying PMI.

 Let’s refer back to the $750,000 purchase price.
 With an 80-10-10 loan, the buyers make a 10 percent down payment of $75,000 instead of $150,000.
 They also apply for a second mortgage for $75,000.
 This means no private mortgage insurance and much less cash to close.